Esteban “Steve” R. Ibarra

 MASON CITY-Esteban “Steve” R. Ibarra, 60 of Mason City, died Sunday, November 14, 2021, at MercyOne North Iowa Medical Center in Mason City.

-Funeral services will soon be scheduled at Hogan-Bremer-Moore Colonial Chapel, 126 3rd St. NE, Mason City.
+Funeral services will be held at 10:30 a.m.
+Saturday, November 27, 2021, at Hogan-Bremer-Moore Colonial Chapel, 126 3rd St. NE, Mason City, with Mark Doebel officiating and military honors provided by the Mason City Veterans.
 Burial will be at Elmwood-St. Joseph Cemetery in Mason City.

+Visitation will be one hour prior to the service at the funeral home.

+Steve was born September 2, 1961, the son of Rodolfo “Rudy” and Helen (Flores) Ibarra in Mason City.
+He married Cheryl Ray Demeree on August 31, 1991, at the First Congregational Church in Mason City.
+She preceded him in death on January 28, 2000.

 Post a comment as